Tony Gwynn: Player profile

+Batting style

 Gwynn was an aggressive hitter who was able to expand his hitting zone and frequently hit bad balls that were out of the strike zone.
 He rarely struck out and generally did not draw many walks.
 His philosophy was to "see the ball and react".
 He was less concerned with getting a hit in a particular at-bat and was more focused with being comfortable at the plate, having a fluid swing, and making solid contact.
 Over the course of the season, he figured it would result in success.
-Gwynn saw the ball better than any of his peers, identifying the type of pitch as the ball left the pitcher's hand.
-He rarely recognized the rotation of the ball, and did not look to the pitcher's arm speed for clues.
-He had excellent 20–10 vision that later decreased to 20–15.
-Gwynn tried wearing glasses around 1994 but stopped, fearing he "looked like a dork".
-His peripheral vision allowed him to stare directly at the pitcher and still adjust his hitting based on the defense's setup, even if players shifted before the pitch was released.
+Gwynn was known for his pitch recognition and ability to adjust his hitting based on defensive alignments, using his peripheral vision to anticipate plays.
 He would identify gaps in the defense based on where fielders were positioned, and then wait for a pitch which allowed him to hit the ball where he wanted.
+Gwynn particularly enjoyed hitting with a runner on first base because it meant the second baseman or shortstop had to play closer to second base to prepare for a double play or stolen base attempt, thereby opening a larger gap between infielders that Gwynn was more easily able to exploit.
+Gwynn's eye and pitch recognition also contributed to a low amount of times being hit by a pitch in his career (24) because he was usually able to dodge incoming pitches quickly enough.